 The Adventist Development and Relief Agency (ADRA) is the official humanitarian agency of the Seventh-day Adventist Church.

 ADRA Australia works as part of the global ADRA network.
-Through this network, our reach extends into 118 countries.
+Through this network, our reach extends into more than 100 countries.
 We work with communities in Australia and overseas to help them to lift themselves out of poverty, creating a brighter future.

 To serve humanity so all may live as God intended.